iristfu/Places/README.md

 * User can register for a new account.
 * User can login and logout.
 Information within an account is persistent.
 * User can "heart" or favorite locations to save them.
-User can access all their favorited locations in one list.
-    * There is a tab which shows a table view that displays the user's favorited places.
+    * There is a tab which shows a table view that displays the user's favorited places where the user can access all their favorited locations in one list.
-* For each place, the user can click to see a detail view of the place including the name, location on the map, a description, reviews, etc.
 * User can create a new itinerary that always includes transportation (e.g. any flights), lodging (e.g. hotel information and dates), places to go, and estimated price.
 The information in these fields are manually added by the user.
     * There is a tab which shows a table view that displays the user's itineraries.
     * Users can create new itineraries from this tab.